-The Annual Griffith College Schools Legal Debating Competition takes place on Friday 24th of March 2023 at the Griffith College campus on the South Circular Road, Dublin 8.
+The Annual Griffith College Schools Debating Competition takes place on Friday 22nd of March 2024 at our Griffith College campus on the South Circular Road, Dublin 8.

-To partake in the Legal Debating Competition, you will need to submit a general essay
+To partake in the Schools Debating Competition, you will need to submit a general essay

 on the motion;